graphopedia-xyz/graphopedia/choropleth-map/index.md

 The first choropleth map was introduced by Baron Pierre Charles Dupin in 1826.
 The term "choropleth map" appeared in 1938 in <cite>Problems in Population Mapping</cite> by the geographer John Kirtland Wright.

-The purpose of a choropleth maps is representation of how data changes across geographic regions.
-For this the data needs to be normalized, which means expressed in rates or ratios.
+The purpose of a choropleth map is the representation of changes in data across geographic regions.
+For this, the data needs to be normalized which means the data must be expressed in rates or ratios.

-To make a choropleth map, you need one variable and a color value scale that encodes the values of that variable.
-It is possible to create a bivariate, or two variable choropleth map by creating two color scales, making them semi transparent and overlaying them. [^stevens]
+To create a choropleth map, one needs a single variable and a color value scale that encodes the values of that variable.
+It is possible to create a bivariate, or two-variable, choropleth map by creating two color scales, making them semi- transparent and overlaying them. [^stevens]

 Color in choropleth maps is especially important because
-1. colors influence readers' perception of patterns in the map or make them see patterns where there are none);
+1. colors influence a reader's perception of patterns in the map or makes readers see patterns where there are none;
-2. readers can misinterpret the symbolism of colors used in a map. [^brewer] Colors should also be is a logical relationship with the data they represent.
-For example, showing density of population, it makes to show lower density as a less saturated hue and higher density as a more saturated hue of the same color.
-This [coloring tool](http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3) chooses the colors automatically based on the data.
+2. readers can misinterpret the symbolism of colors used in a map. [^brewer] Additionally, colors should be is a logical relationship with the data they represent.
+For example, showing density of population, it makes sense to show lower densities as less saturated hues and higher densities as more saturated hues of the same color.
+The ColorBrewer [coloring tool](http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3) is a commonly used tool for choosing colors automatically based on data.

-With a greyscale color scheme, one has to adjust for the tendency of the human eye to underestimate the lightness and darkness of a colors.
-In other words, there should be more difference between grey than when using chromatic colors. [^kemp]
+With a greyscale color scheme,  there should be more difference between grey than when using chromatic colors. [^kemp] The reason is that the map createor has to adjust for the tendency of the human eye to underestimate the lightness and darkness of a colors.

-The disadvantage of a choropleth map is that it tends to visually over-represent areas that happen to be geographically larger but are not as important in terms of the data that is being shown.
-An example of this, is population maps that show densely populated areas such as New York, Hong Kong, or Singapore as barely visible areas.
+The disadvantage of a choropleth map is that it tends to visually over-represent areas that happen to be geographically larger but are not as important in terms of the data being shown.
+An example of this is a population map that showsgit densely populated areas such as New York, Hong Kong, or Singapore as barely visible areas on a world map.

 [Cartograms](/cartogram) solve this problem by distorting the land area to represent population density or any other data.